Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-campaigning.md

 Review operations by their effect on the strategic conditions the campaign must create.

 **Outcome**
-Short term decisions continue to support long term success.
+Short-term decisions continue to support long-term success.

 Chapter: Conducting the Campaign - Strategic Orientation